waynesun09/reportportal-operator/README.md

     pg_restic_password: rp_user
     pg_s3_bucket_name: pgbackup-123123

-The bucket name and restic password should be set as same where the databse WAL files are stored in WAL archiving at RP v5 instance create step.
+The bucket name and restic password should be set as same in WAL archiving step when create RP v5 instance.

 `pg_recovery` need be set as `yes` to enable PG WAL restore, and point-in-time recovery set with `pg_recovery_target_time`.

-After the ReportPortalRestore CR created, the PG WAL restore will get started, as restore time will base on the database size, the process will last for hours.
+After the ReportPortalRestore CR created, the PG WAL restore will get started, as restore time will base on the database size, the process will last in minutes, hours or days.

 **Note:** Current Postgres container liveless probe timeout is set as one hour in the postgresql statefulset, it might cause restore fail if restore time is longer than one hour, so it might need be adjusted to be longer.